Estonian Centre Party: Ideology and platform

 The Estonian Centre Party has been described as a social-liberal, or left-conservative, party that is in favour of the social market economy, and it has been also described as populist.
 Its political position has been described as either centrist, centre-left, or left-wing, since it combines left-wing populist elements and social liberalism.

 This is despite the fact that the party holds positions considered contrary to social liberalism on a number of issues.
 For example, the party suggests that Estonia should deliberate re-establishing criminal punishments for the possession of even small amounts of illegal substances, and the Centre Party's parliamentary faction did not agree on its stance in regards to same-sex marriage, which is traditionally supported by social liberals.
 Party leader Jüri Ratas opposed same-sex marriage, while his preferred successor in the 2023 leadership election, Tanel Kiik, stated his support for it.
 Political scientist Martin Mölder labelled the party as left-conservative, adding that the party's voter base is "equally as conservative as Isamaa".
+It has also been described as left-conservative by political scientists Mari-Liis Jakobson, Josefina Sipinen and Kaarel Taimla.
 Former Prime Minister Andrus Ansip also pointed to the party's conservative voter base.
 The potential alliance of Isamaa, EKRE, and the Centre Party has often been labelled as the "conservative camp", "conservative wing", or "conservative alliance", while many experts regard the party as having a notable liberal and conservative wing, highlighted by the 2023 leadership election.

 Historically, the party has been the most popular party among Russian-speaking citizens.
 In 2012, it was supported by up to 75% of ethnic non-Estonians.